Liqwid-Labs/liqwid-libs/README.md

 Without one of these, your test output will be very limited.
 We have this set up for our examples; ensure you have this set up for your own tests.

 To integrate this with your project, use Nix.
-We work against a [fork of Plutarch](https://github.com/peter-mlabs/plutarch) (the `liqwid/extra` branch), so you will have to use it also.
+We work against the `staging` branch of Plutarch, so you will have to use it also.
 See the `flake.nix` file for more details.

 # What can I do with this?

-TODO when released
+`plutarch-quickcheck` is licensed under the Apache 2.0 license (SPDX code `Apache-2.0`); for more details, please see the `LICENSE` file.